sontoong/PBHB/README.md

 thread_id: The name of function in the thread

-Todo: gvg, wb, raid? & dungeon?, exped?, fishing fix persuade rate capture
+Todo: wb, dungeon?, exped?, fishing

 Hard coded positions:
 send_msg_button